lsst/rtn-045/index.rst

 Assert statements
 -----------------

+It is not mandatory nor expected for assert statements to be included in python scripts or notebooks, but tutorial developers should consider the following guidance.

 Where essential, or where a very specific value is expected, the ``assert`` command can be used to demonstrate to users that a condition is true.
 For example, ``assert`` statements can be used to confirm that service objects like TAP are not ``None`` or ``null`` before moving on and using that instance, or to check that values meet expectations (e.g., total rows returned from a query).

-However, take care not to use ``assert`` statements when, e.g., querying dynamic (prompt) datasets.
+However, take care not to use ``assert`` statements when, e.g., querying dynamic (prompt) datasets, which could return different results and cause the assert statement to fail.
 Consider more pedagogical alternatives when possible (e.g., printing schema columns would also fail if the TAP service was not instantiated).